angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

 - **Respect**: Grindstone, Torpor Orb, Blood Moon, Trinisphere
 - **Disrespect**: Nah, gotta respect Painter
-- **Take out**: 1 Duress, 1 Thoughtseize, 2 Street Wraith, 1 Preordain
+- **Take out**: 1 Duress, 1 Thoughtseize, 2 Street Wraith, 1 Preordain, 1 Daze
 - **Bring in**: 4 Force of Negation, 1 Thassa's Oracle, 1 Chain of Vapor

 This can be a real tough matchup.
 A smart Painter player can really do well and